open-contracting/kingfisher-summarize/docs/develop.rst

 We recommend using the Vagrant setup though. `These instructions will get you started with Vagrant for Kingfisher <https://ocdskingfisher.readthedocs.io/en/latest/vagrant.html#>`__.
 When you are modifying SQL files or source code for Kingfisher Views, do this on your host machine, *not* in the Vagrant environment.

 You probably already have a preferred client for working with Postgres databases.
 The database name, user and password are all :code:`ocdskingfisher`.

-Notes on Postgres clients:
-  * To use `psql` inside the Vagrant box, solve permissions issues by running :code:`createuser -s vagrant`
-  * To use a client like pgadmin with Vagrant, connect on port 7070.
+You can `read more about working with the database here <https://ocdskingfisher.readthedocs.io/en/latest/vagrant.html#working-with-the-database>`__.

 .. _loadingdata: